aboarya/Udacity-Self-Driving-Car-Projects/P4-Advanced-Lane-Detection/README.md

 Since the binary image is simply zeros and ones, the location of the lanes in a historgam is clearly identifiable by the peaks of the histogram.

-The histogram represents all the `1`'s in the imae and the lane are a peak within that representation.
+The histogram represents all the `1`'s in the binary image and the lane are a peak within that representation.

 Using only the bottom half of the image provides us with a place to begin the search for the entire lane.